tensorflow/tensorflow/tensorflow/examples/custom_ops_doc/simple_hash_table/README.md

 ```

 The Python wrapper specifies that gradients are not implemented in this example.
-For an example of a differentiable map.
+For an example of a differentiable map, see the OSS guide.
 For general information about gradients,
 read
 [Implement the gradient in Python](https://www.tensorflow.org/guide/create_op#implement_the_gradient_in_python)
 in the OSS guide.